2:30pm PT by Jackie Strause

 'Black Mirror': All 19 Episodes, Ranked

-With the fourth season of Netflix's Black Mirror now streaming, Charlie Brooker has a total 19 episodes of dystopian delights awaiting the ready viewer.
+With the fourth season of Netflix's Black Mirror, Charlie Brooker has a total 19 episodes of dystopian delights awaiting the ready viewer.

 The anthology series, which first launched in the U.K. before being nabbed by the streamer, taps into collective unease with the modern world by exploiting techno-paranoia themes with each of its stand-alone episodes.
 A common misconception, however, is that technology is the enemy; in fact, the hypothetical gadgets featured in the stories are meant to be a black mirror, reflecting what these human characters are capable of right back at their staring faces.